 Typhoid Vaccine: Antibiotics may diminish the therapeutic effect of Typhoid Vaccine.
 Only the live attenuated Ty21a strain is affected.
 Management: Vaccination with live attenuated typhoid vaccine (Ty21a) should be avoided in patients being treated with systemic antibacterial agents.
 Use of this vaccine should be postponed until at least 3 days after cessation of antibacterial agents.
 Consider therapy modification

 Vitamin K Antagonists (eg, warfarin): Cephalosporins may enhance the anticoagulant effect of Vitamin K Antagonists.
 Monitor therapy

-Positive direct Coombs', false-positive urinary glucose test using cupric sulfate (Benedict's solution, Clinitest®, Fehling's solution), false-positive serum or urine creatinine with Jaffé reaction
+Positive direct Coombs'.
+False-positive urinary glucose test using cupric sulfate (Benedict's solution, Clinitest, Fehling's solution); use test based on enzymatic glucose oxidase.
+May cause false-positive serum or urine creatinine with Jaffé reaction

 1% to 10%: